-From April 13 to 15 August Lille’s Gare Saint Saveur hosted the collective exhibition “Paranoïa”, with 29 installations mostly interactive, located at the intersection between art, science and technology.
-As the title suggests, the goal was to investigate the influence that certain technological suggestions have on the artistic imaginary, sometimes producing “paranoid” experiences regarding our living and perceptive experiences.
-When the scientific research meets the artistic practice the visions that emerge are delirious, that is, they are deformed by the perception of the modern world, in a futuristic, technological, ludic and frightening fashion.
+From April 13 to 15 August Lille’s Gare Saint Saveur presented the collective exhibition “Paranoïa”, including 29 mostly interactive installations, located at the intersection between art, science and technology.
+As the title suggests, the goal was to investigate the influence that certain technological suggestions have on the artistic imaginary, sometimes producing “paranoid” experiences regarding our life and perceptive experiences.
+When the scientific research meets the artistic practice, the emerging visions are delirious, that is, they are deformed by the perception of the modern world, in a futuristic, technological, ludic and frightening way.

-What is being interrogated in this case is the relation between communication and technology, not only the one concerned with human kind, but also the one of nature.
+The question concerns in this case the relation between communication and technology, not only for humans but also in the nature.
 The work is located at the intersection between art, technology and science, exploring and conceptualizing this invisible and intangible territory.

-Frederick De Wilde is one of the most interesting artists in the contemporary panorama of digital arts, in particular in the experimentation that brings together the areas of robotics, generative art and the so-called Nano Art.
+Frederick De Wilde is one of the most interesting artists in the contemporary landscape of digital arts, in particular in that experimentation bringing together the areas of robotics, generative art and the so-called Nano Art.

-It is immediately noticeable how his works contain a constant allusion to the pictorial tradition and the figurative arts, not only because of the extraordinary aesthetic impact on his artworks, but also because of his philosophical approach to art as well as his capacity to deal aesthetically and creatively with science.
-This is exactly the same approach of the impressionists, the cubists, the futurists or other artists such as Yves Klein.
+It immediately stands out how De Wilde’s work contains a constant allusion to the pictorial tradition and the figurative arts, not only because of the extraordinary aesthetic impact on his artworks, but also because of his philosophical approach to art as well as his capacity to deal aesthetically and creatively with science.
+This is exactly the same approach of Impressionists, Cubists, Futurists or other artists such as Yves Klein.

-Looking at his more recent works, we become aware of this ability in robotics, with artworks such as UMWelt:VIRUtopia, a 2011 installation made in partnership with the Karlsruhe Institute of Technology.
-This project of swarm intelligence interacts with space, once again using sound and light to engage with the public.
-This system of swarm intelligence is not just autonomous, but also reaching out beyond its own delimited boundaries: the external reality where it locates itself and the other intelligent systems that perceive this system.
-The works of De Wilde always open infinite questions beyond the artwork itself, reaching the experiential perception of the spectator and the context into which the work is physically located.
-The latter is also composed of physical elements that acquire, in this way, an aesthetic value: light, sound, space, void.
+And along his most recent works, we realize all these elements.
+First of all we become aware of this ability in robotics, for example looking at some works such as the UMWelt:VIRUtopia, the 2011 installation made in partnership with the Karlsruhe Institute of Technology.
+This swarm intelligence project can interact with space, engaging with the public through sound and light.
+This swarm intelligence system is not just autonomous, but also reaching out beyond its own delimited boundaries: the external reality where it locates itself and the other intelligent systems perceiving this system.

-Moving beyond the plastic dimension of robotics, De Wilde has also explored generative art with unique and impressive results.
+Moving out from the plastic dimension of robotics, De Wilde has also explored the generative art with unique and impressive results.
 For instance, in the series NRS Z.space.
-As the artist asserts it in his statement, his intent is to “paint with data”, in order to unite generative art and traditional painting.
-The new landscape of the Twentieth century is made of visual abstract-non-figurative elements in a digital and informatics form.
+As the artist asserts it in his statement, his intent is to “paint with data”, in order to bring together generative art and traditional painting.
+The new landscape of the Twentieth century is made of visual abstract-non-figurative elements in a digital and informatics model.
 Artworks such as Vectors 4 [UN]Certainty or On Fire are perfect examples of this evocative and profound graphics.

-The spectator is not only suspended between visual imaginaries futurists and pictorial, but also, here as in robotics, in a partially unknown territory born from the interactive encounter between art and science.
-Here determinism leaves space to creation, and technology becomes aesthetic and philosophical instrument.
+The audience is not only suspended between visual imaginaries futurists and pictorial, but also, here as in robotics, in a partially unknown territory born from the interactive encounter between art and science, where determinism gives way to creation, and technology becomes an aesthetic and philosophical instrument.

 Sivia Bertolotti: Your work EOD 02 was presented at the Paranoia collective, an exhibit exploring the collective imagination of science intersecting the arts.
-What do you think is the relationship between science and art?
-Is it more an interaction, a reciprocal influence or do you see a form of communication?
+What is the relationship between science and art?
+Do you think it’s an interaction, a reciprocal influence or do you see a form of communication?

-Frederik De Wilde: Nano Art is an attempt to make visible what is not.
+Frederik De Wilde: Nano art is an attempt to make visible what is not.
 The crux here is once again the perception of a reality that is assumed invisible.
 On the contrary, it is only a matter of access to a new dimension of reality, invisible to the human eye, but not through the use of specific instruments.
-This concept can be found in the video Power of Ten by Charles and Eames, where he shows how nature is articulated in magnitudes, scales, size, degrees which we don’t know.
-There is a woel complexity out there , invisible, to which only technology and its means can gain access.
+This concept can be found in the video Power of Ten by Charles and Eames, showing how nature is articulated in magnitudes, scales, size, degrees which we don’t know.
+There is a whole complexity out there , invisible, to which only technology and its means can gain access.

-Sivia Bertolotti: In your Nano Art works, especially in the Nano landscapes, you used tools like scanning electron microscopes and atomic force microscopes.
-In EOD 02 you used sensors and antennas.
+Sivia Bertolotti: In your Nano art projects, especially in the Nano landscapes, you employed tools like scanning electron microscopes and atomic force microscopes.
+In EOD 02 there are sensors and antennas.
 What is the role of technology in your artistic creations?